Knut Schreiner

 Knut Schreiner (born 18 December 1974) is a Norwegian guitarist.
 Also known by his stage name Euroboy, he has been part of the Norwegian music scene since the early 1990s as a member of Kåre and the Cavemen (formerly known as Euroboys) and Turbonegro.
-Schreiner has also been a part the bands The Vikings, Black Diamond Brigade, Mirror Lakes.
-He has also been in other musical projects and produced other bands, notably Euroboys, Amulet and The Lovethugs.
+Schreiner has also been a part the bands The Vikings, Black Diamond Brigade, and Mirror Lakes.
+He has also been in other musical projects and produced other bands, notably Euroboys, Amulet, and The Lovethugs.

 Career

 As Euroboy

-Knut Schreiner himself took the stage name Euroboy at the time and was widely known by that moniker.
-His style of playing was strongly influenced by James Williamson of the Stooges from 1971 to 1974.
+Knut Schreiner himself took the stage name Euroboy at the time and was widely-known by that moniker.
+His style of playing was strongly-influenced by James Williamson of the Stooges from 1971 to 1974.
 He was also influenced by Ace Frehley of Kiss and Angus Young of AC/DC.

-Kåre and the Cavemen / Euroboys
+Kåre and the Cavemen Euroboys

 Schreiner was also a long-standing vocalist for Kåre and the Cavemen from 1990 to 2000.
 In its last year the band changed its name to Euroboys before splitting up.